BA (Honours) Business Management with Marketing

 - Start date: September

-- Entry requirements: Typical offer: 120 UCAS points (BBB at A levels) and an interview
+- Entry requirements: Typical offer: 120 UCAS points (BBB at A levels) or assessment-based entry route

 - You’ll work with industry giants leading the way in the marketing world through workshops at the Headquarters of companies such as Unilever, Vodafone, L’Oreal and Direct Line Group.